Skip to content

 The Leadership Implications

 High-achieving Muslims have a particular responsibility here.
-When you operate from limiting self-perceptions, you're not just constraining your own potential - you're modeling limitation for your teams, your families, and your communities.
+When you operate from limiting self-perceptions, you're constraining your own potential by telling yourself what's possible and what isn't even before you've attempted anything.
+But more importantly, you're modeling limitation for your teams, your families, and your communities.

 Allah appointed humans as khalifa (stewards) on earth.
 This isn't a role for people who think small about themselves.
-It's a role that requires you to stretch into the fullness of your divine potential.
+It's a role that requires you to stretch into the fullness of who Allah destined you to be.

 Common Self-Perception Traps for Achievers